 Maintaining your washing machine properly helps you save on laundry costs in several ways.
 It prolongs the life of the machine, so you won’t need to replace it as often.
 It also helps you avoid major repairs that require expensive service calls or leaks that could flood your entire house.
 Finally, a well-maintained washer works better, so you’ll use less water and detergent to get your clothes clean.

 - Clean the Machine.
 After every use, make sure there’s no laundry left behind in the tub, which could cause a musty smell or a rusty spot on the drum.
 Leave the washer door or lid open after use to help dry out the machine, and wipe down the door gasket if it’s a front-loader.
 Also, empty the lint filter, which may be in the center agitator tube or near the top of the washtub.
 Once per month, run an empty load in the machine with hot water and a cup of vinegar to remove soap residue.
-And once per year, give it a good scrubbing to remove detergent buildup around the corners and crannies.

 - Load It Properly.
 When you do a load of laundry, take care not to overload the machine.
 Use the right amount of water and soap; adding too much can cause extra wear and tear on the washer, as well as leave residue on your clothes.
 Keep small or delicate items in a mesh bag so they don’t get snagged, and remove loose change and other items in pockets that could bounce around and ding the washtub.